aminamos/graphql-project/README.md

 # Amin Amos's GraphQL Project

 ## Description
 I created this to practice and learn [GraphQL](https://graphql.org/).
-I started building APIs using REST principles and this was an interesting way to explore something different.
+I started my development journey with building REST APIs and this was an interesting way to explore something different.
 The data isn't too complicated, and I would assert that it isn't structured in a way that makes architectural sense either.

 The structure and content of the data primarily serves as a condensed version of my resume, along with a couple links to social profiles.
 Run this query to see all data: